All Episodes

 And then the ultimate sacrifice, she, this woman of the Ivy League, moved to the swamps, the sticks of Arkansas.

-Mrs. Clinton essentially cast herself in a movie in a place like where deliverance was filmed.
+Mrs. Clinton essentially cast herself in a movie in a place like where Deliverance was filmed.

 And she went there while her husband earned $25,000 a year as a governor and was having all the fun times with Jennifer Flowers and whoever else.

-While she went to work at the Rose Law Firm and earned all the money for the family to live on.
+Well, she went to work at the Rose Law Firm and earned all the money for the family to live on.

-And she endured all of that humiliation.
+And she stood there and she sat there and she endured all of that humiliation.

 All to make sure that his career was not derailed.